informatics-isi-edu/atlas-d2k-docs/docs/_docs/3_submitting_data/Submitting-Data-Collections.md

 ## 7. Reviewing and Submitting Data Collections

-Here is how to find your project's data with a Curation Status of "In Preparation":
+Once you have completed the above fields, here is how the PI can review the Collection (assuming it still has a Curation Status of "In Preparation"):

 * Make sure you are logged in.